Ziang-Lu/Design-Patterns/2-Creational Patterns/5-Object Pool Pattern/Object Pool Pattern.md

   When the `ReusablePool` receives a request for a `Reusable` object by a `Client`, it will first check if there is any `Reusable` object in the pool:

-  * If YES, it will simply return that available `Reusable` object
+  * If YES, it will simply return an available `Reusable` object in the pool
   * If NO, it will check if the pool has reached its maximum size:
     * If NO, it will create a new `Reusable` object, and return it
     * If YES, it will wait for a previous created, currently using by a previous client `Reusable` object to be released back to the pool, and then return that `Reusable` object

   ***